Park Status during COVID-19

 Fees & Passes

 Entrance fees or a valid National Park pass are required.
 Death Valley National Park does not require an advanced entry reservation or pass to enter the park; park fees may be paid upon arrival.
+Due to COVID-mitigations most vendors are only accepting credit/debit cards at this time; we strongly encourage cash users to obtain a pre-paid credit card prior to your arrival.

 The Death Valley Weather & Climate page includes current conditions, forecasts and radar images.